Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 ✔ "Webhook/invoke-jira-webhook" in the scope "Environment/azure-apiman-service" has successfully been updated.
 ```

+{{< alert title="Note" color="warning" >}}
+For an HTTPS webhook endpoint, you must have a certificate issued by a valid certificate authority, not a self-signed certificate.
+Otherwise, no events will be received by the webhook endpoint.
+{{< /alert >}}

 ### Create the trigger

 After the webhook has been created, you must specify when the webhook will be invoked.
 You can set up a webhook on any resource in Amplify by configuring a **Resource hook**.
 An event will be published on any CRUD operation.
 When the resource hook trigger conditions match, the resource hook referenced webhooks will be invoked, and an HTTP `POST` payload will be sent to the webhook's URL.
 For example, the webhook can be invoked when a new API asset is created.